Apple Service Fundamentals

 Networking and iCloud Fundamentals

-Participants learn how to set up and configure networking options on macOS and iOS.
-Participants also learn to configure iCloud and resolve potential customer issues.
+Participants learn how to set up and configure networking options on iOS and macOS.
+They also learn to configure iCloud and resolve potential customer issues.

 Basic Troubleshooting and Diagnostics Fundamentals